Nootropic Smart Pills Overview: Effects, Side Effects & Natural Smart Pills

 Pills For Your Brain?

-A ‘smart pill’, in the sense that we will be talking about, is a pill that’s purported to improve your cognitive abilities in some way, acting as a 'brain pill' or a pill for your brain.
+A ‘smart pill’, in the sense that we will be talking about, is a pill that’s purported to improve your cognitive abilities in some way.
+It acts on your brain, and may be able to help with concentration, tiredness, motivation and so on.

 Smart pills are generally equated with nootropics, which is defined as a substance that acts on the mind in a way that improves cognitive function.
 In most cases this is correct, pills for your brain that improve cognition are nootropics.